East Cushitic languages

 The East Cushitic languages are a branch of Cushitic within the Afroasiatic phylum.
-Prominent East Cushitic languages include Oromo, Somali, and Sidama.
-The unity of East Cushitic has been contested: Robert Hetzron suggested combining the Highland East Cushitic languages with the Agaw languages into a "Highland Cushitic" branch, while most other scholars follow Martino Mario Moreno in seeing Highland and Lowland as two branches of East Cushitic.
+Prominent East Cushitic languages include Afar, Oromo, and Somali.
+Divided into two main sub-branches, the unity of East Cushitic has been contested: linguist Robert Hetzron suggested combining the Sidama like Highland East Cushitic languages with Agaw languages into a "Highland Cushitic" branch, however, other scholars follow Martino Mario Moreno in seeing Highland and Lowland as two branches of East Cushitic.

 Classification

 Clearly distinct subgroups within East Cushitic are Highland East Cushitic (including Sidama and Hadiyya), Oromoid (including Oromo and Konso), Omo-Tana (including Somali and Arbore), Dullay, and Saho-Afar.
 A number of tree models of how these relate to each other have been put forward.
 Highland East Cushitic is commonly seen as a primary branch, also in the "traditional" or "classical" view which groups Yaaku with Dullay and groups the rest as Lowland East Cushitic.
 With the addition of Dahalo, formerly considered to belong to South Cushitic, this classification is also followed by David Appleyard: